Rail users face Crossrail disruption

 Crossrail works cause bank holiday rail disruption

-Rail users travelling to London over the bank holiday weekend are facing disruption due to planned work to upgrade track for Crossrail.
+Rail users travelling to London over the bank holiday weekend are facing disruption due to planned work to upgrade the tracks for Crossrail.

 No trains will run between London Paddington and Maidenhead on Sunday and none between Hayes and Harlington and Maidenhead on Saturday and Monday.